-RURAL TOWN: A town having a population of less than 2500 persons as evidenced by the census.
+RURAL TOWN: A town having a population of less than 2,500 persons as indicated by the latest Census.

 SHALL: An action is mandated.

 SHOULD: An action is encouraged.

 STRUCTURE: An assembly of material for occupancy or use, including, but not limited to, a building, mobile home, trailer, billboard, sign, wall, or fence, except a wall or fence on an operating farm.